M-earnest/didactic-jupyterbook-workshop/content/4_additional/quick_tutorial_ws.md

 If we now correct the permissions and rerun our workflow, the error will disappear, and the website ultimately build.
 Do the following:

-1. Click on "Settings" in the top tab.
+1. Click on `settings` in the top tab.

 ![Image of the tab where the word "Settings" is located on the far right](../../static/settings.png)

-2. Click on "Action" and then "General" under "Code and automation" on the left side.
+2. Click on `Action -> General` under `Code and automation` on the left side.

 ![Image of the menu on the left side.](../../static/actions-general.png)

-3. At the bottom of the page, under "Workflow permissions," select the option "Read and write permissions" and allow Github Actions to create and approve pull requests.
-Then, click on save.
+3. At the bottom of the page, under `Workflow permissions`, select the option `Read and write permissions` and `allow Github Actions to create and approve pull requests`.
+Then, click on `save`.

 ![Image of the workflow permissions.](../../static/workflow_permissions.png)